Hyles lineata: Adult

-Caterpillar
+Larva

 Larvae show wide variation in color.
 The larvae are black with orange spots arranged in lines down the whole body.
 Their head's prothoracic shield, and the anal plate, are one color, either green or orange with small black dots.
 A tail-like spine protruding from the back of the body is a typical for sphingid moth caterpillars, known as “hornworms”.
 This horn, which may sometimes be yellow and have a black tip, is not a stinger, and the caterpillars are not harmful to humans.
 The larvae can also sometimes be lime green and black.